sara-nl/clouddocs/VU-20171013/partB.markdown

 ### Next: Extras
-You have completed part B of the Tutorial [VU HPC Cloud course 2017-10-13](.).
+You have completed part B of the Tutorial [VU HPC course 2017-11-13](.).
 If you want more of the HPC Cloud proceed to the [Extras part](extras).